NdyGen/blog/_agent_config/author_prompt.md

 categories: [jekyll, blog]
 tags: [jekyll, headers, yaml]
 author: Andy van Dongen
-excerpt: "A short summary or teaser of the post."
+excerpt: "A short summary or teaser of the post in dutch."
 ---
 ```